true-myth/true-myth/README.md

 ### TypeScript and Flow

-Flow should *just work*.
-You can simply use the module as a normal ES6-style module import, whether working in Node or using something like Webpack.

 For TypeScript, whether using Webpack or Ember CLI or something else for your bundling, you will be able to import the root module directly but will not be able to import the more useful modules.
 To do so, you'll need to add this to your `tsconfig.json`:

 ```json